Cycling Edinburgh

 Alternative routes into East Lothian via Musselburgh

 Follow NCN 1 to Brunstane station.
 Instead of turning right after the footbridge, go straight ahead along the signposted Brunstane Burn path.
-This path is difficult in parts, and you may need to dismount occasionally.
-At the end of the path, turn right into the busy Edinburgh Road, which will take you quickly into Musselburgh.
+At the end of this path, turn right into the busy Edinburgh Road, which will take you quickly into Musselburgh.

 Alternatively, stay on NCN 1 until you reach the River Esk.
 Then turn left, following the river into Musselburgh.
-This route is longer than the Brunstane Burn option, but avoids the difficult path and the main road.
+This route is longer than the Brunstane Burn option, but avoids the busy road.

 From Musselburgh, the B1348 takes you along the coast to Longniddry.
 From there, you can take the A198 to North Berwick, or head south along a pleasant four-mile cycle path to Haddington.